Joshnark/newly/README.md

 #### Paging
 - `CategoryNewsRemoteMediator` - Smart pagination with 1-hour cache
 - `SearchNewsPagingSource` - Search results pagination

+**I would like to make an important consideration here**

+`I designed this paging setup in a way the app could have two examples on paging library`
+- Remote Mediator to coordinate API with database for offline-first kind of behaviour
+- Paging Source to convert API result into Paging Data without caching

 #### DTOs & Mappers
 - Response models: `PopularNewsResponse`, `TopNewsResponse`, `SearchNewsResponse`